-If you sign up with us, your pool will be automated using equipment whose less-capable nearest equivalents would cost $5,000-$8,000, together with additional, continual management via the Internet.
-Our up-front cost for this is $330 incl.
-GST.
-This automation is installed and a control layer on top of the existing pool equipment, which needs to have at least the ‘minimum’ equipment described above.
+Our automation is installed and a control layer on top of the existing pool equipment, which needs to have at least the ‘minimum’ equipment described above.
 You can get the basic pool equipment from your pool builder, elsewhere or from Pooled Energy, but it will be better integrated if you get it all from Pooled Energy.
 On signing with Pooled Energy, the pool equipment will be upgraded with an Intelligent Pool Controller, true variable-speed pumping, water quality and electricity sensors, and Internet communications to our Network Operating Centre.
 You will also receive an Advanced Water Chemistry set-up.

 You will save on energy use, pool technician costs, pool maintenance time, test kits, your time and chemical usage.
 You will need someone to clean the skimmers and strainer and the pool sweep leaf-bag.
 The filter will need a 5 minute semi-automated backwash every 2-3 months when we advise.

 Our offer is for a bundle of electricity for your home and automated swimming pool services.
-Pools can often use one-third of the energy of an entire household and, with our automation, customers save up to 70% of the total amount of electricity of your pool.
-These energy savings are on average and every pool is different.
+Pools can often use one-third of the energy of an entire household and, with our automation, customers save up to 60% of the total amount of electricity used by the pool.

 Most importantly, you will have cleaner, healthier, more reliable water.
 Many customers have said it is better than they would have believed possible.
 Even better, nearly all pools using Advanced Water Chemistry, do not need regular acid treatment.
 Advanced Water Chemistry operates at the natural pH of the pool and has the benefit of greatly reducing the amount of chlorine compared with your current set-up.
 If you do choose a chemically active surface, you may need some acid even with a Pooled Energy system while the surface ‘settles-down’, but it will typically be 10 x less.